jbech-linaro/optee_docs/general/disclosure.rst

 is required to be added to that list is:

-    - A justification of why you need to know about security issues and should have security fixes before they are going public.
+    - A justification of why you need to know about security issues and should have access to security fixes before they are going public.

     - A company email address (we do not accept gmail, yahoo and similar addresses).